Max Velocity (Top Speed) in a Short Sprint

 Maintain Max Velocity

-Mann goes on to also say, "Once Maximum Velocity is reached, the goal must be to produce the large level of Vertical force required to maintain proper Mechanics while continuing to produce the small amount of positive Horizontal force needed to maintain Maximum Velocity.”
-In other words, there is a bounciness associated with max velocity that supports moving up the track at top speed.
-During the bounciness, the feet are pushing up, not lifting the head and chest.
-Again, in my mind this is best achieved if leading up to that the athlete had executed good fundamentals, ie; good shin, trunk discipline, timing, rhythm, etc...
+Mann goes on to also say, "Once Maximum Velocity is reached, the goal must be to produce the large level of Vertical force required to maintain proper Mechanics while continuing to produce the small amount of positive Horizontal force needed to maintain Maximum Velocity", hence, the bounciness associated with max velocity that supports moving up the track at top speed.

 Important Max Velocity Technical Aspects